bitcoinhodler/glacier/docs/_docs/deposit/transfer-to-paper.md

 1. Transfer the private keys to paper.
   a.
 Write each private key on a separate piece of TerraSlate paper ( one key per page).
     i.
-Do not write anything else on the paper unless specifically instructed (such as “Bitcoin”, “Glacier”, “private key”, etc.) ii.
+Do not write anything else on the paper unless specifically instructed (such as “Bitcoin”, “Glacier”, “private key”, etc.) In the event the key is seen by someone untrustworthy or stolen by a random thief, such clues help them understand the significance of the key and give them an incentive to plot further thefts or attacks. ii.
 Transcribe by hand.
 Do not use QR codes or any other method to transfer. iii.
 Private keys are case-sensitive.
     iv.
 Write clearly.